keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 _But_, in any case, every test I did never gone under **1 second gain**, which is _a lot_.

 Did I refactored my JavaScript code from scratch?
-Did I removed an hidden task for calculating π?
+Did I removed the hidden crypto-miner I hide in every project I deploy?
 Did I changed my machine or network to a 10x more powerful one?<br>
 No!

 I "simply" implemented a couple of [resource preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) using `link rel="preload"`.

 What this meant for my application?
-Two very important calls are not serialized anymore but **performed in parallel with no side effects**.
+Two very important calls are not serialized anymore but **performed in parallel with no side effects** with other assets on the page.

-I'm writing this post because _this has not been exactly easy_ and I not found a single tutorial that contained all of the issues I encountered.
+I'm writing this post because this has not been exactly "easy" and I not found a single tutorial that contained all of the issues I encountered.

-Now, please sorry, but to fully understand further you need some context on the application.
+Now, please sorry, but to fully understand you need some small context on the application.

 # Few information about the service

 Let me introduce some general information on the application itself.

-- The JavaScript application on its own can't do nothing interesting
+- The JavaScript application on its own can't do nothing interesting (as a front-end developer this make me feel useless sometimes, but I learn to live with this)
-- The application need to download a **configuration.json** file
+- The application needs to download a `configuration.json` file

   ![Network request for configuration.json](./configuration-detail.png)